(Updated July 2019)

 - Irene Firenze, this classy, contemporary bistrot is always one of the top choices on my lists for lunch or dinner in the central hub of the city.
 First off, for the seasonal and fresh menu conjured up by culinary greats Fulvio Pierangelini and Giovanni Cosmai, but also because they make a damn good cocktail.
 Go for the amberjack tuna crudo on a bed of himalayan salt.
 Open on the daily for both lunch, dinner and in-between.
 Piazza della Repubblica, 7, 50123 Firenze.
 Reservations, Phone: 055 273 5891.

-- Osteria de’Cicalini is a newer restaurant a stone’s throw from the Cupola on Via delle Oche.
-I absolutely adore their fresh, modern Mediterranean menu (think vegetable and meat carpaccio and beautiful pasta, desserts here are a must) and they are open for both lunch and dinner.
-They will be closed this August from the 11th to the 19th. address: Via delle Oche 15r, Florence, Italy 50122.
+- Osteria de’Cicalini is a a stone’s throw from the Duomo cathedral on Via delle Oche.
+I absolutely adore their fresh, modern Mediterranean menu (think vegetable and delicate mouth-watering meat carpaccio and beautiful pasta (desserts here also are a must) and they are open for both lunch and dinner.
+They will be closed this August from the 10th to the 20th. address: Via delle Oche 15r, Florence, Italy 50122.
 Tel: +39 055 205 2610.

 - Serre Torrigiani in Piazzetta, Florence’s newest urban garden lies in perfect juxtaposition with the city’s cultural monuments.
 A vibrant free courtyard, just steps away from Orsanmichele church and museum.
 You’ll spot wooden signs that invite you to step down a tiny little street, barely wider than a breath.
 Here you’ll discover outdoor tables, a wooden food stand serving fresh options for lunch (panini, salads, rosè wine).
 It feels a world away from the busy streets heaving with group tours just beside.
 They also offer free WiFi.
 Open all of August, 10am-midnight.
 Address: Piazza dei tre re.
 Don’t miss this year’s “wine wednesdays” with The Florentine and invited guests here, did we say FREE WINE.

 - Briscola, a trendy pizzeria that looks almost like a cafeteria but is essentially a hotspot for Italian youngsters.
-Their pizza is more than satisfying, plus a stone’s throw from piazza della repubblica.
+Their pizza is more than satisfying but perhaps not my favourite in town, plus a stone’s throw from piazza della repubblica.
 Open daily, 12-3pm, 7-11pm. address: Via del Campidoglio, 8 R, 50123 Firenze.
 Phone +39 055 238 1990.

-- Regina Bistecca is the city’s newest steak joint and what a beautiful dream of a restaurant this is, and it’s open this August!
-Simone and Matteo have knocked the dining experience off of the charts with a craft cocktail bar and short menu where “steak” and delicious sides (frites, truffle potato goodness, creamed spinach, anchovies and butter) is the crowning glory (I also spotted pulled pork on the menu).
-Don’t skip dessert. address: Via Ricasoli, 14, 50122 Firenze FI.
+- Regina Bistecca is a beautiful dream of a restaurant located near the Duomo cathedral (who would have thought) and Simone and Matteo have knocked the dining experience off of the charts with a craft cocktail bar and short menu where “steak” and delicious sides (truffle potato goodness, creamed spinach, anchovies and butter) is the crowning glory.
+Don’t I repeat, skip dessert.
+They will be closed from August 12-18th. address: Via Ricasoli, 14, 50122 Firenze FI.
 Tel: 055 269 3772.
 Open Tues-Sat 12.30-3pm & 7-10.30pm, closed Mondays.

 - Floret is an upmarket healthy restaurant, cafe and lounge space on the first floor of Luisa Via Roma’s terrace.
 It’s leafy urban garden vibe is a fresh alternative to many other stuffy places in the city so come here if poke and rose is what you are after.
 This August they are open daily except for Sundays.
 11:30-7:30pm. address: Via Roma, 19 r, 50123 Firenze FI.
 Tel: +39 055 295924.

 - Buca Lapi, tucked away close to the Duomo or “queen” of this city, people head to this true Tuscan elegant spot, apparently the oldest restaurant in town, for their famous Florentine steak.
-I gave them a call and they are closed from the 4th of August until the 20th, then open for the rest of the month, so make your reservations in advance. address: Via del Trebbio, 1r, 50123 Firenze.
+I gave them a call and they are closed from the 10th to the 26th of August.
+Make your reservations in advance. address: Via del Trebbio, 1r, 50123 Firenze.
 Call +39 055213768.
 Open Monday-Saturday 7-10:30pm.

 Oltrarno neighborhood, from Pitti Palace to San Frediano.

 - Osteria della Enoteca: My favorite place to bring people for their first meal in Florence for a selection of superb Tuscan seasonal fare, a sumptious steak menu and as always, one of the best wine lists in town.
-This IS MY GO TO PLACE when people visit.
+This IS MY GO TO PLACE when people visit as there is something here for everyone.
+A class act every single day.
 You must try Shannon’s homemade amari (after-dinner liquors, my favorite infusion is with bay leaf.)
 They will remain open this August for dinner Monday, Wednesday, Thursday, Friday, Saturday, Sunday from 7pm, lunch only on Sundays (until September 1st), 12-3:30pm.
 Tel: + 39 055 228 6018.

-- B.O.r.G.O is a great restaurant on Borgo San Frediano and word on the street is that they have a new (amazing) chef serving up seasonal Italian fare.
-I’m going this weekend to “research” so will report back.
-They will be open this August save for a few days around Ferragosto (August 15th).
+- B.O.r.G.O is a great restaurant on Borgo San Frediano and the owner is extremely passionate about quality of ingredients and wine.
+Expert butter and anchovies, spaghetti with bottarga, pistachio and lemon zest, saffron risotto, ravioli with ricotta and pear and that’s just the beginning.
+They will be open this August save for a few days around Ferragosto (August 13-15th).
 Open 7:30-10:30pm. address: Borgo San Frediano 145r, Florence, Italy.
 Tel: +39 055 223449

 - Fermento 1889 is one of the best places for gourmet pizza in the city (personal opinion) and they will be open this August so I can die a happy woman.
 1889 signifies the year of birth of Neapolitan pizza so you can expect to know what’s on the menu.
 Ask about their newest pies and don’t skip dessert.
 One word of advice: the space is very, very small so be sure to book ahead.
 Open 6:45pm-11pm, Tuesday-Saturday. address: Borgo S. Frediano, 16.
 Tel + 39 055 013 2367.